awqx/stat111-2023/docs/lct/lct06-delta.md

 ## Delta method
 - Last tool for asymptotics
 - Name is not intuitive
-	- It's a theorem, not a method...
+	- It's a theorem, not a method

 **Thm** (Delta method).
 Let $g$ be a differentiable function.
 Suppose $\sqrt{n} (T_n - \theta) \overset{d}{\to} \mathcal{N}(0, \sigma^2)$, where $T_n$ is an r.v. and $\theta$ is a constant.
 Then,